-The audit committee is a committee comprising board of non-executive Directors that assists the board in a manner provided in the Code of Corporate Governance issued by SECP and forming part of the Listing Regulations of the Stock Exchanges in Pakistan.
-The audit committee of Din Textile Mills Ltd. comprises of non Executive Directors one of them is chairman of the committee who are members of the committee.
+The audit committee consists of Non-Executive Directors that assist the Board in a manner provided in the Code of Corporate Governance issued by SECP and forming part of the Listing Regulations of the Stock Exchange in Pakistan.
+The chairman of the audit committee of Din Textile Mills Ltd. is also an Independent Non-Executive Director.

 Committee of Din Textile Mills Ltd. comprises of the following :

 |1||Mr. Abdul Razzak Tar Muhammad||(Independent / Non-Executive Director )||Chairperson|

 |3||Mr. Farhad Shaikh Mohammad||(Executive Director) Resigned on April 22, 2020||Member|

 |4||Mr. Faisal Jawed||(Non-executive Director) Appointed on April 22, 2020||Member|